Humanities

 The curriculum is personalised for pupils and it adapts its approaches to the curriculum for pupils with different needs and in different school phases.
 The school phases include:

-Holistic curriculum:
+Holistic curriculum

 For our holistic curriculum the focus is for pupils to have exposure of historical, geographical and religious events through real life scenarios.
-This could be visiting Signiant local historical sites such as Glastonbury tot or local castles.
+This could be visiting Signiant local historical sites such as Glastonbury Tor or local castles.
 We believe that our pupils learn best when they experience things in real life.

 Evidence will be demonstrated on evidence for learning and will often be real life activities and learning rather than work in books.

-Formal curriculum:
+Formal curriculum

 During KS2/KS3 pupils will learn about British History from the Stone Age to the present day and will look at connections between different time periods and their own lives.
+We broke the curriculum down into different aspects of learning to support delivery of the content and topics i.e. In the History Learning profile B1 & B2 levels are broken down into Knowledge and skills, changes within living memory, significant historical events, significant people, local history, significant global events and life in different periods.

 In KS3/kS4 some pupils are able to follow the National Curriculum and are able to access the ASDAN qualification.